JEub/dev-this-address-book/README.md

 - Folder structure: Components folder, inside of which there is a folder for each component that would hold the jsx file and css (if we are using CSS - option to use tailwind?)
 - Option to use Nextjs

-To run frontend fromn the terminal: cd frontend cd addressbook npm run dev
+To run frontend from the terminal: cd frontend cd addressbook npm run dev